Are you or a loved one struggling with addiction? If so, you’re certainly not alone.

 - Lack of self-love or self-confidence

-In addition to the potential for developing these mental health illnesses is the knowledge that many addicts already suffer from mental health issues.
+In addition to the potential for developing mental health illnesses are the knowledge that many addicts already suffer from mental health issues.
 In fact, that’s often a catalyst for a drug, alcohol, or other addiction.
 Therefore, chronically using drugs or alcohol can increase the adverse effects of already-present problems.

 People who are addicted to drugs are indeed two times more likely to suffer from mood and/or anxiety disorders—and the reverse is correct, too.

 As well as the issues listed above, addicts can experience:

 - Reckless behavior, such as seeking adrenaline highs from dangerous activities

 - Loss of interest in daily life, work, school, relationships, hobbies, and more

 - An inability to find pleasure in things that previously caused pleasurable feelings

 - Behavioral changes

 The amount to which someone experiences these mental and emotional repercussions depends on many factors, such as the severity of the addiction, the presence of mental health issues pre-addiction, and more.